alan-s-lee/OnPoint/README.md

 ## Acknowledgements

 J.S.T was funded by a 2018 Florence P. Kendall Scholarship from the Foundation for Physical Therapy Research.
 This work was supported by grant NS092079 from the National Institutes of Health.

+## How to cite this?

+Tsay, J. S., Lee, A. S., Avraham, G., Parvin, D. E., Ho, J., Boggess, M., Ivry, R. (2020, July 1).
+OnPoint: A package for online experiments in motor control and motor learning. https://doi.org/10.31234/osf.io/hwmpy

 ## References